Travel to South Africa: Travel Insurance and Safety

-Visitors and Expatriates can expect to find quality health facilities and highly-trained medical professionals, in addition to the overall good hygiene, when traveling abroad in South Africa.
-In fact, safari/surgery holidays are becoming increasingly popular as a result of the well-reviewed and relatively inexpensive services available in South African Healthcare.
+Visitors can expect to find quality health facilities and highly-trained medical professionals, in addition to the overall good hygiene, when traveling abroad in South Africa.
+In fact, travel to South Africa for safari/surgery holidays are becoming increasingly popular as a result of the well-reviewed and relatively inexpensive services available in South African Healthcare.
 Although the water found in Cape Town has a deceivingly rusty tint as a result of the humic acid content, the tap water in “the cape” and all other major South African cities, as well as most rural areas, is safe to drink.

 Despite being fairly reasonable, trips to the hospital in South Africa will not be cheap, especially at the more prestigious private institutes.
-South Africa travel medical insurance plans that include comprehensive medical coverage is highly recommended and in some cases may even be required prior to receiving treatment.
+South Africa’s travel medical insurance plans that include comprehensive medical coverage are highly recommended and in some cases may even be required prior to receiving treatment.
 Your options for travel insurance will vary depending on your needs.
 Some plans come with an age limit while others exclude especially dangerous activities, such as whitewater rafting.
-Whether you are a vacationing tourist, retiree, or young expatriate, be sure to compare plans, read through the options and speak with an insurance professional before choosing the right plan for you.
+Whether you are a vacationing tourist or stopping in for a quick trip, be sure to compare travel plans, read through the options and speak with an insurance professional before choosing the right plan for you.

 When entering South Africa, you will be allowed to bring one months supply of prescription medication for your personal use.
 If you plan to stay longer than a month, you can fill just about any medication needed by showing a copy of your prescription.
 It is a good idea to make sure the generic name of the drug is included to avoid brand confusion, and it doesn’t hurt to also bring a letter from your doctor to boost its legitimacy if needed.

-Top Hospitals / Clinics in South Africa for Expatriates and Visitors
+Top Hospitals / Clinics for Visitors traveling to South Africa

 - Netcare Group

 Staying Safe in South Africa